-Color grading is the process of actually stylizing the footage to match a given color ‘look.’
-While there is certainly an infinite number of different ways you could potentially color grade, the process can really be broken down into two different types of grading: grading with presets and grading by hand.
+Color grading is the process of actually stylizing the footage to match a given color “look.”
+While there’s certainly an infinite number of ways you could potentially color grade, the process can really be broken down into two different types of grading—grading with presets and grading by hand.

 Color Grading with Presets

-Color grading presets are great if you are short on time.
-They can give you very distinct and fun looks without spending a lot of time making them.
+Color grading presets are nice if you’re short on time.
+They can give you distinct and fun looks without spending a lot of time making them.
 However, it’s never a good idea to simply apply a preset look and click export.
 Color presets, especially free ones, tend to manipulate your colors in weird ways.
 You’ll need to scan through your footage to look for color problems.

 Color Grading by Hand

 If you have the time, the best option is to simply color grade your film by hand.
-While this does take a great amount of skill, the results you get from a professionally graded film will almost always be superior to a film with a preset applied to it.
+As in, go in and change every little thing about your image.
+While this does take a good amount of skill, the results you get from a professionally graded film will almost always be superior to a film with a preset applied to it.
 Currently the most popular software to color grade is DaVinci Resolve.
-If you want to learn the basics of color grading in Resolve, check out our Best Places to Learn Resolve post.

 Simple Is Better